 9. Can off-spinners bowl a googly?

-Yes, it requires skill, wrist control, and practice.
+Yes, it requires consistent practice, accurate wrist control, and timing.

 I am Manan Joshi , SEO All-Rounder at CricHeroes.